spryker/spryker-docs/docs/marketplace/dev/glue-api-guides/202108.0/retrieving-marketplace-orders.md

 ## Retrieve an order

-To retrieve detailed information on an order, send the request:
+To retrieve detailed information about an order, send the request:

 ***
 `GET` {% raw %}**/orders/*{{order_id}}***{% endraw %}